The Financial Impact of Non-Compliance On Businesses

 While compliance costs are far less than the cost of non-compliance, using technology solutions can help to reduce those costs even further.
 SpinOne provides a holistic approach to ensuring your data is protected, secure, and compliant.

 SpinOne is a multi-tenant platform created by Spin Technology and designed to simplify the complexity of cloud data security.
-As an all-in-one platform, SpinOne combines three solutions that make business data bulletproof from the security breach and insider threats: SpinSecurity, SpinAudit, and SpinBackup.
+As an all-in-one platform, SpinOne combines three solutions that make business data bulletproof from security breaches and insider threats: SpinSecurity, SpinAudit, and SpinBackup.

 The Spin One platform is used and trusted by large and small enterprises all over the world and helps align businesses with today’s compliance objectives.